krupalidobariya/TASK-2_The-sparks-foundation/readme.md

-In this I used Unsupervised machine Learning algorithm Kmeans-clusturing and predict the optimum number of clusters and represent it visually.
+I used Unsupervised machine Learning algorithm Kmeans-clusturing and predict the optimum number of clusters and represent it visually.